aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-imap-client/listing-imap-server-extensions/_index.md

 ---
-title: Listing IMAP Server Extensions
+title: List IMAP Server Extensions in Python
-ArticleTitle: Listing IMAP Server Extensions
+ArticleTitle: List IMAP Server Extensions
 type: docs
 weight: 40
-url: /python-net/listing-imap-server-extensions/
+url: /python-net/list-imap-server-extensions/
 ---

-## **Listing Server Extensions**
-Aspose.Email's ImapClient lets you retrieve the server extensions that a server supports such as IDLE, UNSELECT,QUOTA, etc. This helps in identifying the availability of an extension before using the client for that particular functionality.
-The GetCapabilities() method returns the supported extension types in the form of a string array.
-The following code snippet shows you how to retrieve extensions.
+Aspose.Email [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) allows you to retrieve the server extensions supported by the mail server such as IDLE, UNSELECT, QUOTA, and others.
+This helps ensure the availability of specific features before performing operations that rely on them.
+The `get_capabilities()` method of the [ImapClient](https://reference.aspose.com/email/python-net/aspose.email.clients.imap/imapclient/#imapclient-class) class returns a list of supported IMAP extension types as strings.
+The following code snippet shows you how to retrieve the list of IMAP extensions: